 Do not go crazy with mods and after you’ve gained a bit of experience and your modded build has grown, it’s time to learn how to patch things up.

-And that’s the basics.
+And those are the basics.